Table of Contents

 In the respiratory chain, the mentioned yield of the citric acid cycle results in the following energy values:

-So, per cycle of the citric acid cycle, the following fixated energy is produced: 7,5 ATP out of 3x NADH+H+ + 1,5 ATP out of 1 FADH2 + 1 ATP out of 1 GTP (since they are energetically interchangeable) – this results in a sum of ca. 10 ATP.
+So, per cycle of the citric acid cycle, the following fixated energy is produced: 7.5 ATP out of 3x NADH + H+ + 1.5 ATP out of 1 FADH2 + 1 ATP out of 1 GTP (since they are energetically interchangeable) – this results in a sum of about 10 ATP.

-In the literature, the energetic yield of NADH+H+ and FADH2 used to be overrated so that one should not be confused when there is talk of a sum yield of 12 molecules of ATP.
+In the literature, the energetic yield of NADH + H+ and FADH2 used to be overestimated so one should not be confused when there is talk of a sum yield of 12 molecules of ATP.

 Mnemonic for the Citric Acid Cycle

-The following mnemonic helps to remember the steps of the citric acid cycle:
+The following mnemonic helps one remember the steps of the citric acid cycle: